NREL/wind-hybrid-open-controller/docs/controllers.md

 The power reference values for wind, solar and battery technologies are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerBaseline` on instantiation to distribute the bulk references to each asset amongst the individual generators.
 Currently, only wind actually distributes the power.
 Intended as a baseline for comparison to more advanced supervisory controllers.

+This controller can also be run for a hybrid plant comprising wind or solar and/or a battery.
+At least one of the wind or solar components must be present, with the battery component optional.
+Upon instantiation, the user may set `wind_controller`, `solar_controller`, and/or `battery_controller` to `None` if no wind, solar, and/or battery component is available, respectively.